fre-antra/React_SEP_052421/README.md

 # Notes:

 - Avoid modifying the main (master) branch
-- Only commit your changes under your feature branch
+- Only commit your changes under your feature branch.